QTIM-Lab/MedICI/Docker_Submissions/README.md

     submission_csv.to_csv(os.path.join(OUT,"random.csv"), index=None)
 ```

 This is actually the main python file that gets executed.
 The following things happen in here:
 1. ```import sample_deep_learning_model``` - which is a pytorch tutorial.
 This should be replaced by your algorithm.
 2. IN and OUT are defined as /mnt/in and /mnt/out.
 There is some flexibility here on whether you use the IN and OUT variables specifically.
 The important thing is to make sure you read in files from /mnt/in and output your classification to /mnt/out.
 These will be mounts specified using the "-v" flag.
 3. sample_deep_learning_model.py is the file that hold the algorithm.
 You don't need a separate file, but I separate it out to organize things.
 Technically you can use one single file for everything or multiple files (more than 2 even).
 4. "directory_of_files" is what I mount to /mnt/in inside the container and is a folder where fake files are located so you can test this template out on them.
-It has the Pathology and Radiology folder with all their subfolders and files (for training set).
+It has Pathology and Radiology folders with all their subfolders and files (for training set).
 These are blank files with custom extensions but have no real data.
 I use them in "read_files.py" to create my csv output key column "CPM_RadPath_2020_ID".
+This is an example set of data from the miccai 2020 (challenge)[https://miccai.westus2.cloudapp.azure.com/].

 > Note: use ```docker build -t <tag name> .``` to create image using this directory's Dockerfile